ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 ![Image of the Projects To Upgrade menu item](images/menu-projects-to-upgrade.png) {: tip}

 When you start the upgrade, the pipeline stages in your project are locked.
-You won't be able to run or modify them.
+You can't run or modify them.
 If you revert the upgrade by deleting the toolchain, the pipeline is unlocked.

 If your project uses a Git repo that is hosted on JazzHub, after you start the upgrade, the repo is locked to ensure the integrity of the data that is moved to the toolchain.
 If you revert the upgrade by deleting the toolchain, the repo on JazzHub is unlocked.